Strong Women: Reducing the impact of intimate partner violence and substance use on women’s health.

 Strong-Women-Logo

-The Centre of Excellence for Women’s Health is leading the creation and testing of an intervention for use in anti-violence and substance use services across Canada to support women who have experienced both intimate partner violence and substance use.
-The intervention is based on adaptations of existing workbooks and social support programmes for women who have experienced intimate partner violence and/or alcohol and/or tobacco use and/or trauma and related concerns.
-The adapted workbook and social support curriculum will be accompanied by a facilitator’s guide.
-This project involves pilot testing at two BC based agencies, the Karis Support Society and Atira Women’s Resource Society and pan-Canadian testing at six anti-violence and substance use service providers identified by our national project partners, Canadian Centre for Substance Use and Addiction and YWCA Canada.
+The Centre of Excellence for Women’s Health is leading the creation and testing of Strong Women, an intervention for use in anti-violence and substance use services across Canada to support women who have experienced both intimate partner violence and substance use.
+The intervention is based on adaptations of existing workbooks and social support programs for women who have experienced intimate partner violence and/or alcohol and/or tobacco use and/or trauma and related concerns.
+The adapted workbook and social support curriculum are accompanied by a facilitator’s guide.

-For more information click here
+For more information on the Strong Women project click here.

 Community of Practice members